billomambia/assignment-1/README.md

          Phone Number: 0722279569
          Email : billomambia82@gmail.com

-LICENSE
+LICENSE:
         Copyright (C) 2020  Bill omambia

-This program is free software: you can redistribute it and/or modi it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.